seanbradley/ryujin/README.md

 ## Status & licensing

+This repository contains the public simulation artifact referenced in our submitted DARPA DICE abstract.
+It is licensed under **Apache-2.0**.
+Any data-rights designation (e.g., Government Purpose Rights) for IP delivered under an eventual award would be negotiated separately and does not apply to this independently released simulation.
+Open-sourcing the mechanism is
-Pre-award working repository.
-DICE is a fundamental-research program; the intended posture is **open source** (Apache-2.0) with Government Purpose Rights — security rests on signed doctrine and keys (Kerckhoffs's principle), not on secret algorithms.
+deliberate: security rests on signed doctrine and keys (Kerckhoffs's principle), not on secret algorithms.